zucisystems/pageassetsize/README.md

 Input:

-	Webpages URL whose performance has to be analysed is entered in spreasheet and it is used as input to this process.
+	Webpage URL whose performance has to be analysed is entered in spreasheet and it is used as input to this process.

 Tools Used: